phaedraa/wiki-scraper/README.md

 The application needs to be built with high-volume in mind:
 * Assume that a lot of users will be viewing event summaries concurrently
 * The persistence layer may eventually contain millions of results.
 Searching through the results still needs to be effective.
+* Please do not use the Wikipedia API.
+Write a service to parse the DOM.

 ## Implementation requirements
 * Use Postgres as a database